 According to information provided by the Lawrence Convention and Visitors Bureau, continued growth in sleeping rooms as well as meeting facilities in competing markets continues to have an effect on the Lawrence market so revenue estimates show conservative growth.
-The charter ordinance was amended, increasing the tax rate to 6% for 2010.
+It is recommended that the charter ordinance be amended, increasing the tax rate to 6% for 2010.
 New funds will be used to support restoration of the Carnegie Library to serve as the offices of DMI and the CVB, as well as to support heritage tourism efforts of the Freedoms Frontier National Heritage Area and the celebration of the Sesquicentennial of the US Civil War.